Hemisphere-Project/hartnet.js/README.md

 # hartnet.js

-hartnet.js is an ArtNet-DMX sender and receiver for nodejs hartnet.js is a fork from [dmxnet](https://github.com/margau/dmxnet).
+hartnet.js is an ArtNet-DMX sender and receiver for nodejs hartnet.js is forked from [dmxnet](https://github.com/margau/dmxnet).

 ## Features